The McClymonts

-The McClymonts are an Australian country music trio comprising sisters Brooke McClymont (born 1981), Samantha McClymont (born 1986) and Mollie McClymont (born 1987), originally from Grafton, New South Wales.
+The McClymonts are an Australian country music trio comprising sisters Brooke (born 1981), Samantha (born 1986) and Mollie McClymont (born 1987), originally from Grafton, New South Wales.
 They have released one eponymous EP and six studio albums, Chaos and Bright Lights, Wrapped Up Good, Two Worlds Collide, Here's To You & I, Endless and Mayhem to Madness.
 They have won fifteen Golden Guitars and two ARIA Awards.

 Music career

-The McClymonts were discovered by Universal Records in 1997 when they were performing at the Gympie Muster, which saw eldest sister Brooke McClymont signed to the label.
-After middle sister Samantha McClymont went solo, Universal decided to sign them as a trio in February 2006.
+The McClymonts were discovered by Universal Records in 1997 when they were performing at the Gympie Muster, which saw eldest sister Brooke signed to the label.
+After middle sister Samantha went solo, Universal decided to sign them as a trio in February 2006.

 2006: The McClymonts EP

 The band recorded their first release The McClymonts at the Rocking Horse Studios in Byron Bay with producer Steve James.
 It was released on 5 June 2006 and peaked at number forty on the Australian ARIA Singles Chart.
 The success of the EP led to 'The Outback to the Beaches Tour', with fellow country singer Lee Kernaghan, and gave them a chance to show their new music to audiences nationwide.
 "Something That My Heart Does" was the first track released from the EP and was a hit on the Australian country music radio charts, peaking at number three.
 "Baby's Gone Home" was the second and last song released from the EP and became their first song to reach number one on the country music and radio charts.
 On 16 August 2006 the group performed at the ARIA Hall of Fame Induction at The Regent in Melbourne performing the song "Delta Dawn" by ARIA Hall of Fame inductee Helen Reddy.

 The band ended the year by touring with the Australian Defence Force's Tour deForce 6, performing a New Year's Eve concert at Al Minhad Air Base in the United Arab Emirates in front of deployed Australian, New Zealand and Canadian troops.